jonathanscholtes/azure-ai-foundry-agentic-workshop/docs/notebooks.md

    <img src="../media/agents/subgraph_agent_dataframe.png" alt="SubGraph Dataframe" style="height:400px; width:auto;">

+8. **Connecting to a Remote MCP Server for Seamless Agent Interaction**
+   *Notebook: `langchain_08-azure-ai-mcp`*
+   This notebook demonstrates how to connect to a remote MCP Server using LangChain's MultiServerMCPClient.
+The Model Context Protocol (MCP) allows for the modularization and scaling of tools, enabling efficient tool invocation across distributed systems.
+This example shows how to define and use tools hosted on a remote server for seamless agent interaction and task execution.

 #### Semantic Kernel Agents

 This section highlights how to build AI agents using the [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/) framework.
 Semantic Kernel is a lightweight SDK for integrating AI services into applications, with native support for function calling, memory, planners, and plugins.
 These capabilities allow you to embed agentic patterns into any app with high flexibility and control.